 - Allow them time to review the problem

 - Follow the rules for conflict resolution at the meeting

 Conflicts in marriage should be handled through ground rules of engagement.
 Here are the ground rules for you to follow when you’re resolving a conflict in your marriage:

-Rule III – Be Selfless: When both parties are selfless willing to prefer the interests of their spouse before their own, the solution to the conflict will become much easier.
+Rule III – Be Selfless: When both parties are selfless, willing to prefer the interests of their spouse before their own, the solution to the conflict will become much easier.
 Make this statement part of the culture of your marriage to help you have a selfless relationship: “How can I help you?”
-When both parties are interesting in helping one another then you will be able solve any conflict that may arise in your marriage.
+When both parties are interested in helping one another then you will be able solve any conflict that may arise in your marriage.

 Rule IV – Be Specific: Solve one issue at a time.
 Do not bring up other issues that have nothing to do with the current discussion.